The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 Greening of the self is a great concept[5].
 We are beginning to realize that the whole world is our body; the Amazon jungle and the oceans are my lungs.

 Abundant clean water is worldwide increasingly becoming a problem.
-Building a new dam that destroy a wetland is coming under the spotlight on a planet losing its biodiversity daily.
+Building a new dam that will destroy a wetland is coming under the spotlight on a planet losing its biodiversity daily.

 Capturing and storing the rain is our water innovation project, a central feature of our green journey; it has proved inexpensive and reasonably simple.